snlab/alto-doc/ECS_design_document_template.md

 ## TODO List

-* A general routing service in ODL: OpenDayLight provides insufficient details of routing information.
+* A general routing service in ODL:

+	OpenDayLight provides insufficient details of routing information.
 It even DO NOT have a general routing service.
-So current we manage to modify the original l2switch module to get actually routing between endpoints.
+So currently we manage to modify the original l2switch module to get actual routing between endpoints.

-* Make ECS independenly: Now ECS depend on L2 Switch and OpenDayLight.
-It's not a good design because ECS may gather data from mutliple information sources.
-The ECS should only depend on the data not an module.
+* Make ECS independently:

+	Now ECS depend on L2 Switch and OpenDayLight.
+It's not a good design because ECS may gather data from multiple information sources.
+The ECS should only depend on the data not on the module.